johnvandeweghe/CyberBack/docs/implementation_guide.md

 3. Turns

 ### The OpenAPISpec 3 file
-Throught this guide you will see references to operations and models in the API.
+Throughout this guide you will see references to operations and models in the API.
 This document will avoid going too deep into the definitions and examples of those operations and models.
 They are already well defined in the following document, which we will convert to Mark Down some day:
 [OAS3 File](api_spec_oas3.yml)

 ### Polling Vs. Pusher